CPAN-Security/security.metacpan.org/docs/foss-project-lifecycle.md

 1. WIPED
     * The release has been completely removed from the man ecosystem server and index, due to legal requests from a legitimate source.
         * e.g. a court order or intellectual property owner.
-1. CUSTODY – This project is under custodianship
+1. CUSTODY 🟧 – This project is under custodianship
-    * The project is deemed as important for the ecosystem, and needs a trusted maintainer
+    * The project is deemed as important for the ecosystem or maintainers, but is not being worked on
+    * No development or fixes happen, but emergency vulnerability fixes may be published.
+    * May still be owned, and may be available for adoption
-    * (number of maintainers is 0)
+    * (number of active maintainers is 0)
-1. ABANDONED
+1. ABANDONED 🟧
+    * There are no maintainers left to roll out new releases
+    * (claim by ecosystem; )
-1. DONE
+1. DONE 🟩
-1. ARCHIVED
-1. DORMANT
+1. DORMANT 🟧
-1. NEW
+1. NEW 🟩
+1. DEPRECATED 🟥
+    * Maintainer actively discourages the                use of this component
-1. SUPERSEEDED
+1. SUPERSEEDED 🟧
+    * Like DEPRECATED, but with a recommendation for another project to use instead
+    * May or may not offer API compatibility
+    * (claimed by maintainer)
-1. MAINTAINED
+1. MAINTAINED 🟩
+1. DEVELOPING 🟩🟧
+1. UNMAINTAINED (Archived) 🟥
+    * The developer signals the project is no longer maintained
+    * (TODO: PyPI status)

 -----------------